 Use Your Website

 Inside the Keyword Planner there is an option to insert the link to your website to see what keywords Google thinks your website is about.
-Going along with the thought process behind using Webmaster tools, these keywords should give you the high quality score and low cost per click you need for a high ROI pay per click campaign.
+Going along with the thought process behind using Google Search Console, these keywords should give you the high quality score and low cost per click you need for a high ROI pay per click campaign.

 The last suggestion I have is a quick cheat.
 Use a spy tool that lists the keywords your competitors are using for their own campaigns.
 Having these lists of keywords can save you time and money on testing, because if your competitor is going to continuously bid on them, they must be getting some return.
 Subscribing to tools like this can be invaluable to your campaign success.

 While it is tedious work, identifying long tail keywords is the most effective and lowest cost way to syphon traffic from search engines.
 If the time investment for this kind of campaign is too massive for your business, perhaps we can do it for you.
-Contact HiveMind Studios to start improving results from you pay per click campaigns today.
+Contact HiveMind Studios to start improving results with a strong pay per click strategy today.

 Also published on Medium.